 Money raised for The ME Association will go to support our Organisation’s wide range of activities.
 Core funding to support the basic activities of The MEA will help support important services such as ME Connect, the provision of new educational information and this website.
+We also need support for The Ramsay Research Fund, to support much needed research.
 Remember, fundraising not only raises funds but it also provides a useful opportunity to raise awareness.

 There are many ways in which you can help us to make a real difference to services offer to people who are affected by ME/CFS.